RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

-### Day 41 (24/11/2021)
-- Commit "Game Dev - Starting a Collision System"
-    - I've been experimenting how to make a basic Collision System and had no luck yet
-    - Entities collide but unfortunately the way in which it blocks movement is not working correctly

 ### Day 45 (28/11/2021)
 - Commit "Game Dev - Mostly Finished Collision System"
     - I've managed to mostly finish the collision system for the game